DinoHub/clearml-data-migration/README.md

   - **Queue**
 - **Pipelines**: The **status reason** under the **Info** tab for Pipelines will not be migrated.

-## ⚠️ Data that will not be updated Post-Migration
-Certain ClearML components **will not be updated** after migration and retain their original values:

-- **Console Log URLs**: While console logs can be migrated, the URLs within these logs will not be updated to reflect the correct links in `<Target Environment>`.
+- **Console Log URLs**: While console logs can be migrated, the URLs within these logs will retain their orignal values from `<Source Environment>` and not be updated to reflect the correct links in `<Target Environment>`.

 ---